Vanadium flow batteries and solar to deliver clean power on demand

 About Yadlamalka Energy

-Yadlamalka Energy Trust was founded by Andrew Doman, an Australian who splits his time between the UK and Australia.
+Yadlamalka Energy was founded by Andrew Doman, an Australian who splits his time between the UK and Australia.
 An entrepreneur, he is driven by a desire to work with innovative technologies to combat climate change and accelerate sustainable energy production.
 Understanding the energy challenges facing Australia and in particular, South Australia, Yadlamalka Energy has created a medium-duration energy storage solution to the intermittent power supply challenges in South Australia, using the breakthrough technology of vanadium flow batteries.

 Yadlamalka Energy comprises a leading team of global energy and construction specialists, who will develop, construct and commission the project under the leadership of Andrew Doman.